skade/bsys-ss17-homework/hw1/README.md

 - t4
 - simu2

+## Files
+You find already `main.rs` and `output.bats` files for earch rust task.
+Please remember to use cargo to create a new project for each task and copy the `main.rs` into `src/`.
+Create in your cargo project a `test/` directory, where you copy the `output.bats` file.
+See **hw0** for the correct directory setup of each `taskN/ project.

 ## ASIDE: SIMULATION HOMEWORKS

 Simulation homeworks (`simuN/`) come in the form of simulators you run to